ibonn/dammy/docs/source/tutorial.rst

 What is a generator?
 ====================
 In dammy, a generator is a class which generates random data.
 Plain and simple.
-All generators must inherit :class:`dammy.BaseDammy`.
+All generators must inherit :class:`dammy.BaseGenerator`.
 Generators can be simple or composite.
 A simple generator generates a value, while a composite generator is composed of multiple simple generators and generates a value for each of them.